-In order to provide relief to faculty members faced with the additional demands of being the primary care-giver to a newborn child, newly adopted child, new foster care or guardianship placement, or newly-established legal custodial care, New York University's workload relief policy grants one (1) semester of workload relief from classroom teaching and administrative committee work or two (2) semesters of half relief from such duties based on the individual's normal yearly workload at full salary.
+In order to provide relief to Tenured/Tenure-Track and Full Time Continuing Contract Faculty members faced with the additional demands of being the primary care-giver to a newborn child, newly adopted child, new foster care or guardianship placement, or newly-established legal custodial care, New York University's workload relief policy grants one (1) semester of workload relief from classroom teaching and administrative committee work or two (2) semesters of half relief from such duties based on the individual's normal yearly workload at full salary.
 Workload relief is not considered a leave as faculty members are expected to make themselves available to the extent reasonable and practicable for their customary responsibilities of research, student consultation and advising.

-Individuals eligible for workload relief benefits include all full-time (code 102) faculty.
 To qualify for workload relief, the faculty member must be the parent primarily responsible for the care of a newborn child, newly adopted child, new foster care or guardianship placement, or newly-established legal custodial care.
 In all circumstances, only one (1) parent may be considered primarily responsible for the care of the child.
-If both parents could be eligible under this policy because they are both code 102 faculty, each such eligible faculty member could qualify sequentially for a half semester if the designation of primary responsible parent changed, but the total amount of workload relief would not increase.
+If both parents could be eligible under this policy because they are both Tenured/Tenure-Track and/or Full Time Continuing Contract Faculty, each such eligible faculty member could qualify sequentially for a half semester if the designation of primary responsible parent changed, but the total amount of workload relief would not increase.

-Normally the first semester of workload relief will be the semester in which the temporary disability leave for childbirth is completed (see Faculty Handbook, p.
-53), the semester in which the adoption, foster care or guardianship placement takes place, or the semester in which the birth takes place.
+Normally the first semester of workload relief will be the semester in which the temporary disability leave for childbirth is completed (please refer to Illness/Disability, Personal and Maternity Leave for details; see also Faculty Handbook, p.
+26); the semester in which the adoption, foster care or guardianship placement takes place; or the semester in which the birth takes place.
 If the primary caregiver taking workload relief is the non-birth parent, only the latter two (2) situations are relevant.
-If these events occur between semesters when classes are not in session, the first semester of the workload relief typically will be the following semester.
+If these events occur between semesters when classes are not in session, the first semester of workload relief will typically be the following semester.

 This policy is not intended to replace leave available to faculty members who are eligible for leave for the birth of a child, an adoption, or foster care placement under the Family and Medical Leave Act of 1993 ("FMLA").
 FMLA shall run concurrently with workload relief as either intermittent or reduced workload leave.
-An FMLA certification must be completed and submitted with the Workload Relief Form to determine FMLA eligibility.
+An FMLA certification must be completed and submitted the Provost’s Office of Academic Appointments (email@example.com) to determine FMLA eligibility.
 Eligible faculty members may still elect to take unpaid FMLA leave if they wish to provide no service while providing care for their newborn child, newly adopted child, or foster care or guardianship placement.